Tickets Naples

 When is it busiest?

-Late morning to mid-afternoon, especially Friday–Sunday from May to September, when English tours, walk-ins, and day-trippers overlap.
+Late morning to mid-afternoon, especially Friday–Sunday from May to September when group tours overlap.

 When should you actually go?